 How do I find a job in an Austrian ski resort?

-To be honest, that's probably the most frequent off-season question we get at the site.
-And since that's how many expats ended up in ski resorts, there's a fair bit of sympathy for people trying to follow suit.
+To be honest, that’s probably the most frequent off-season question we get at this site.
+And since that’s how many expats ended up in ski resorts, there’s a fair bit of sympathy for people trying to follow suit.

 Unfortunately times have changed over the decades and there have been some major social and political changes which have made finding that elusive ski job even more difficult.

 Gone are the days when the majority of Austrians were wealthy enough to not want to get their hands dirty with a menial position in a hotel.

 And, even if that were still the case, all those empty posts as dishwasher or porter now attract a willing and generally pretty able population of completely legal EU citizens (who almost certainly speak more languages than the general English mother tongue applicant).

 Having said all that, employment in ski resorts is seasonal work and everyone still requires willing, qualified and reliable employees.
 So here are three ways to go about getting a job in an Austrian ski resort: